Center for Health & Wellness

 - Reporting and Helping Distressed Students

-- Warning Signs & Applicable Resources
+- Warning Signs & Applicable Resources (PDF)

 Emerson’s Assessment and Care Team (ACT) assists the College in identifying students who may be at risk to themselves or to others and responds accordingly.
 Team members meet monthly, but come together whenever necessary to discuss situations that require more immediate attention.

 - Melanie Matson, Director of Violence Prevention and Response

 - Dave Haden, Associate Dean/Director of Housing and Residence Life